Dialogs inform users about a task and can contain critical information, require decisions, or involve multiple tasks.

 If nested dialogs should be visible by on initial page load or mount, trigger

-instead of setting the initial state to
+the show behavior into a useEffect instead of setting the initial state to

-.
+true.
 If multiple dialogs are rendered at once, the topmost dialog will be

 shown instead of the child dialogs due to how React renders.